Marc Thiessen: Career

 After graduating from college, Thiessen moved to Washington, D.C., where he has worked for many years, starting at the lobbying firm Black, Manafort, Stone and Kelly (BMSK) from 1989 to 1993.
-BMSK is notable as two of the founders and name partners, Paul Manafort and Roger Stone, became convicted felons during the first Trump administration (Manafort was convicted of 8 charges and prosecuted on 10 more to which he admitted guilt, and was later charged with dozens more in NY; Stone was convicted for 7 felonies); both were pardoned by Trump, one of the firm's first clients.

 From 1995 to 2001, he served on Capitol Hill as spokesman and senior policy advisor to Senate Foreign Relations Committee Chairman Jesse Helms (R-NC).

-He joined the George W. Bush administration as Chief Speechwriter for Donald Rumsfeld in 2001, and later to Bush's speechwriting team in 2004.
+He joined the George W. Bush administration as Chief Speechwriter for Secretary of Defense Donald Rumsfeld in 2001.
+He worked in the Pentagon, and was there during the September 11th attack on the Pentagon.
+He later moved over to Bush's speechwriting team in 2004.
 In February 2008, he became chief speechwriter when William McGurn resigned.

-In March 2009, Thiessen and Peter Schweizer founded the communications firm, Oval Office Writers LLC.
+In March 2009, Thiessen and Peter Schweizer founded the communications firm Oval Office Writers LLC.

 Since 2009, Thiessen has been a visiting fellow at the Hoover Institution.
 He is also a resident fellow at the American Enterprise Institute.

 Thiessen has been a columnist for The Washington Post since March 2010.
-In his columns, he has criticized the Obama administration and advocated against the Iran nuclear deal.
+In his columns, he criticized the Obama administration and advocated against the Iran nuclear deal.
 In 2020, he defended President Donald Trump’s decision to assassinate Iranian General Qasem Soleimani, saying it was "defensive, preemptive, and lawful."

 He also serves as a Fox News commentator.